sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 <img width="1241" alt="Screenshot 2024-11-07 at 12 12 49 PM" src="https://github.com/user-attachments/assets/0762e09a-8dba-403f-9c9c-7f68a7625294">

 #### Key Insights
+- From the output, it can seen that after performing the cleaning operations, there are no remaining missing values in the dataset.
+The cleaned dataset now has consistent and appropriate data types for each column, such as int for numeric columns and object for string columns, confirming that all transformations were successful.
+Notably, the released_month column has been converted to string names of the months (e.g., January, February), replacing numeric month values with more readable names.
+The absence of missing values and the proper conversion of data types indicate that the dataset is now ready for further analysis and visualization.
+The cleaned dataset has been successfully saved as 'spotify-2023-cleaned.csv', ensuring that all changes are retained and accessible for future work.

 ### 📊 Basic Descriptive Statistics
    - **Streams Statistics:** What are the **mean, median, and standard deviation** of the streams?